Xinhe-Dev/Product-recommendation-algorithm/README.md

 3. Marketing Decision Support:
 By analyzing which product combinations appear frequently, companies can better formulate promotion strategies, preferential activities and inventory management plans, thereby improving overall operational efficiency and reducing inventory risks.

 The related testing date sets also provided.
-You can test your data set as well
+You can test your data set as well.

+The provided data sets is real data from walmart, please refer to: https://www.kaggle.com/datasets/yasserh/walmart-dataset